2024–25 San Diego Toreros women's basketball team

-The 2024–25 San Diego Toreros women's basketball team represents the University of San Diego in the 2024–25 NCAA Division I women's basketball season.
-The Toreros, led by 20th-year head coach Cindy Fisher, play their home games at the Jenny Craig Pavilion in San Diego, California as members of the West Coast Conference (WCC).
+The 2024–25 San Diego Toreros women's basketball team represented the University of San Diego in the 2024–25 NCAA Division I women's basketball season.
+The Toreros, led by 20th-year head coach Cindy Fisher, played their home games at the Jenny Craig Pavilion in San Diego, California as members of the West Coast Conference (WCC).

 Previous season

 The Toreros finished the 2023–24 season 9–22, 4–12 in WCC play, to finish in eighth place.
 As the No. 8 seed in the WCC tournament, they defeated Pepperdine in the first round before losing in the second round to Pacific.